mtiews/carberry/README.md

 ### Test OBD2 Bluetooth Dongle

-### Install MQTT Broker mosquitto
+### Install MQTT Broker Mosquitto

-Run the following command to install mosquitto: `sudo apt-get install -y mosquitto mosquitto-clients`
+Run the following command to install Mosquitto: `sudo apt-get install -y mosquitto mosquitto-clients`

 After the installation the MQTT broker should be running.